How we are helping

-Australia’s flagship program to Africa is its substantial but targeted Australia Awards program.
-Australia Awards promote and support Australian development and economic diplomacy objectives in Sub-Saharan Africa by contributing to African leadership and human capacity development in the areas of extractives, agricultural and public policy.
+Australia’s flagship aid investment to Africa is a substantial but targeted Australia Awards Scholarship program.
+Australia Awards promote and support Australian development and economic diplomacy objectives in Sub-Saharan Africa by contributing to African leadership and human capacity development in the areas of extractives, agricultural productivity and public policy.
 The program helps to address some of the key constraints to economic growth in Africa including skills shortages in the agricultural and extractives sectors, gender inequality, governance and the enabling environment for investment.

 In addition to building critical skills and knowledge, Australia Awards foster an engaged and influential network of leaders, reformers and advocates, and help promote valuable people-to-people links between Australia and Africa.

 Australia is supporting market development to promote growth and improve livelihoods.
 Our program focuses on better research and innovative technology adoption, on boosting private sector activities and improving access to key services to enhance agricultural productivity and food security.
 By sharing its highly relevant technical, research and agri-business expertise, including through the Australian Centre for International Agricultural Research (ACIAR) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia is supporting practical solutions to enhanced agricultural productivity and growth.